osorensen/hdme/cran-comments.md

 ## Resubmission
 This is an update which

-- Fixes a bug in the convergence criterion for projected gradient descent.
-- Improves numerical stability of corrected lasso with Poisson regression.
+- Modifies the plots in the vignette so that they are colorblind friendly.
+Thanks to André Cruz for suggesting.

 ## Test environments
-* local Mac OS install, R 4.2.1
+* local Mac OS install, R 4.2.2
 * win-builder (release, oldrelease and devel)
 * GitHub Actions linux.